natsunoazarashi/salsa-multilingual-password-generator/README.md

 # Salsa Multilingual Password Generator

-The Salsa Multilingual Password Generator is a Python-based application that generates secure, memorable passwords using a mix of adjectives and nouns from multiple languages.
+The Salsa Multilingual Password Generator is a Python-based application that generates memorable passwords using a mix of adjectives and nouns from multiple languages.

 ## Features